ruoyann/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the Log feature behaves at each step:

-1. The user launches the application.
+Step 1.
+The user launches the application.
 The program loads with the given `StudySpot`'s.

 ![PartialStudyTrackerDiagram](images/PartialStudyTracker.png)

-1. The user executes `log -r n/Starbucks UTown` which resets the `StudiedHours` at Starbucks to 0.
+Step 2.
+The user executes `log -r n/Starbucks UTown` which resets the `StudiedHours` at Starbucks to 0.

-1. After studying for 3 hours at Starbucks, the user executes `log n/Starbucks UTown hr/5`, which adds 5 hours to 0, resulting in the `StudiedHours` to become 5.
+Step 3.
+After studying for 3 hours at Starbucks, the user executes `log n/Starbucks UTown hr/5`, which adds 5 hours to 0, resulting in the `StudiedHours` to become 5.

-1. The user realises he made a mistake, and executes `log -o n/Starbucks UTown hr/3`, which hard changes the `StudiedHours` to 3.
+Step 4.
+The user realises he made a mistake, and executes `log -o n/Starbucks UTown hr/3`, which hard changes the `StudiedHours` to 3.

-1. The user wants to reset all `StudiedHours` to 0, so the user executes the command `log -ra`.
+Step 5.
+The user wants to reset all `StudiedHours` to 0, so the user executes the command `log -ra`.

 The following sequence diagram demonstrates the flow from the given input: